anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 It **crystallizes experience into mechanisms that help people make better decisions.**

-The organization learns:
+It learns:

-> "This kind of change is dangerous."
+“This kind of change is dangerous.”

 So it creates a review process.

-It learns:

-> "People keep forgetting why decisions were made."
+“People keep forgetting why decisions were made.”

 So it records architectural decisions.

-It learns:

-> "Important operational work disappears into conversations."
+“Important operational work disappears into conversations.”

 So it creates a system of record.

-It learns:

-> "A single person knows too much."
+“A single person knows too much.”

 So it creates documentation, pairing and cross-training.

-It learns:

-> "Large ambiguous initiatives repeatedly go off the rails."
+“Large ambiguous initiatives repeatedly go off the rails.”

 So it improves decomposition and ownership.

-This is what good process looks like.
+That is what good process looks like.

 It is not bureaucracy for bureaucracy's sake.

-It is **organizational learning made durable**.
+**It is organizational learning made durable.**

----

-## The Question We Should Be Asking

-The mature question isn't:
+So the mature question isn't:

-> "Can we get rid of this process?"
+“Can we get rid of this process?”

 Nor is it:

-> "How can we add more process?"
+“How can we add more process?”

 The better question is:

-> **"What is this process buying us?"**
+**What is this process buying us?**

 Does it reduce risk?